 v.
 Using Third-Party Software

-You can also try third-party free software such as CPU-Z. With this software, you can not only check the amount of Cores your CPU has, but it will also give you a myriad of comprehensive information about your CPU.
+You can also try third-party free software such as CPU-Z. With this software, you can not only check the number of Cores your CPU has, but it will also give you a myriad of comprehensive information about your CPU.

 Also Read: Is a Dual Core Processor Good for Gaming?